andnil5/-dd2480-grp12-assignment2/README.md

 The CI server uses the notification mechanism of setting a [commit status](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-status-checks) on the repository, using the [GitHub REST API](https://docs.github.com/en/rest/reference/repos#statuses).

 4. **Storing history:**
 The CI server stores the history of builds, even when the server restarts.
-A single URL exists that lists all builds, whilst each and every build also has its own URL containing build information (commit identifier, build date and build logs).
+Each and every build has its own URL containing build information (commit identifier, build date and build logs).

 ## Motivation :man_student: :woman_student: